 This is the third chapter of my second workbook.
 These lessons build on previous lessons, so I highly suggest starting here if you haven’t completed the previous lessons yet.
-I’ve also included links to videos to listen to a story, conversation, and descriptions of pictures.
 An earlier lesson included some nature vocabulary also.

 How I Taught My Kids Nature in Spanish